 Pro-tip: Add a little grilled chicken to turn this pasta salad into a complete meal.

-2. Creamy Chiptole Dressing: In a small bowl blend the mayonnaise, sour cream, hot sauce, chipotle peppers, adobo sauce, cumin, and salt using an immersion blender.
-Blend until smooth then set aside.
+2. Creamy Chipotle Dressing: In a small bowl, blend the mayonnaise, sour cream, hot sauce, chipotle peppers, adobo sauce, cumin, and salt using an immersion blender.
+Blend until smooth, then set aside.

-3. Prepare the Southwest Pasta Salad: In a large bowl combine the pasta, tomatoes, roasted corn, canned black beans, sundried tomatoes, mini peppers, green onion, black olives, and jalapenos.
-Toss to combine then add the creamy dressing and toss to coat ingredients evenly.
-Next add cotija cheese, cilantro, and parsley, and give a final gentle toss to combine
+3. Prepare the Southwest Pasta Salad: In a large bowl, combine the pasta, tomatoes, roasted corn, canned black beans, sundried tomatoes, mini peppers, green onion, black olives, and jalapenos.
+Toss to combine, then add the creamy dressing and toss to coat the ingredients evenly.
+Next, add cotija cheese, cilantro, and parsley, and give a final gentle toss to combine

 4. Chill and Serve: Chill the pasta salad for at least 1 hour before serving.
-Garnish with additional cilantro, parsley, jalapenos, and scallions then serve.
+Garnish with additional cilantro, parsley, jalapenos, and scallions, then serve.
+We recommend serving it with our grilled marinated flank steak or baked BBQ boneless chicken thighs.

 Recipe Tips and Notes

-- Rinse the pasta after it has been drained to both cool it down and avoid it from being overcooked.
+- Rinse the pasta after draining it to cool it down and prevent overcooking.

-- If you want to tone down some of the heat in the dressing add the adobo sauce but don’t add a whole chipotle pepper.
+- If you want to tone down some heat in the dressing, add the adobo sauce, but don’t add a whole chipotle pepper.

 - Southwest pasta salad is best when served cold.
 Be sure to chill it in the refrigerator for at least an hour before serving.